Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Dust-driven streaming instability

 So far, we implicitly assumed that the background plasma is cold, which means that the Larmor radius of thermal particles $r_{L,i}$ ($i = p$ or $e$ for protons and electrons, respectively) are much smaller than $1/k_{max}$, or $r_{L,i} k_{max} \rightarrow 0$.
 However, the plasma downstream of a SNR shock is heated to a large temperature $k_B T = (3/16) m_p u_s^2$, where $k_B$ is the Boltzmann constant, resulting in a large thermal velocity of protons $v_{T,p} = \sqrt{2 k_B T/m_p} = \sqrt{3/8} u_s$ and a correspondingly large Larmor radius.
 Then one should rather consider a situation where $r_{L,p} k_{max}$ is small but not vanishing.
 The Larmor radius of thermal electrons can still be set equal to zero as $r_{L,e} \ll r_{L,p}$.
 A finite Larmor radius means that protons in the plasma are less magnetised, and this results in a reduction of both the instability growth rate $\gamma_{max}$ and the wavenumber $k_{max}$ \citep[][]{reville2008,marret2021}.

 It can be shown that thermal effects are important if the plasma Alfv\`en speed is \citep{zweibel2010}:

 where $n_p$ is the downstream ambient proton density.
-After some manipulations, and making use of Eq.~\ref{eq:handy}, this can be rewritten as a condition on the magnetic field immediately downstream of the shock (i.e. before the dust-driven field amplification):
+After some manipulations, and making use of Eq.~\ref{eq:handy}, this can be rewritten as a condition on the MF immediately downstream of the shock (i.e. before the dust-driven field amplification):

 which shows that thermal effect are probably quite small.
 This is because the minimum possible value of $B_d$ can be estimated by assuming that no field amplification operates upstream.
-In that case $B_d$ will be equal to the upstream magnetic field for a parallel shock and four times that for a perpendicular strong shock.
+In that case $B_d$ will be equal to the upstream MF for a parallel shock and four times that for a perpendicular strong shock.
 In both cases one expects values exceeding the microGauss level.
 For this reason, in the following we neglect thermal effects.

 Finally, the instability operates provided that dust grains are not decelerated due to friction with the background plasma \citep{draine1979}. \citet{ellison1997} showed that direct collisions between grains and plasma ions dominate the friction and that the corresponding momentum-loss time is: $\tau_{loss} \approx A_g/\mu a^2 n_p u_g$.
 For typical parameters, this corresponds to stopping length $\tau_{loss} u_g$ of the order of few parsecs, which is orders of magnitude larger than the width of X-ray filaments ($\Delta l_X \approx 10^{17}$~cm, \citealt{helder2012}).
 This shows that friction can be neglected and that the instability will lead to an amplification of the MF.